In-Lieu Fee Program

 Montana Freshwater Partners must base its mitigation fees for ILF projects on the actual costs of restoring, enhancing, and protecting streams and wetlands including sufficient funds to monitor, manage, and protect project sites in perpetuity to ensure lost habitat functions from permitted projects are restored and preserved.
 Fees fund planning, design and construction, adaptive management, long-term monitoring, and site protection.
 A permittee’s purchase of mitigation credits from Montana Freshwater Partners permanently and legally transfers mitigation responsibilities to Montana Freshwater Partners and as a result we assume the legal obligation and liability to deliver the mitigation credit to offset the permitted impacts.
 Our credit prices reflect the cost of fulfilling that legal obligation.

-How much will it cost to purchase stream or wetland credits from MARS?
+How much will it cost to purchase stream or wetland credits from MFP?

 Please contact Montana Freshwater Partners at firstname.lastname@example.org for our current credit prices in your service area location.
 You can also call us directly at (406) 579-2355.